-DBRS Credit Rating: June 27, 2018 - DBRS changed the trends on all long-term ratings of The Toronto-Dominion Bank and its related entities to Positive from Stable.
-DBRS also confirmed all the ratings of TD, including its Long-Term Issuer Rating of AA and Short-Term Issuer Rating of R-1 (high).
-The short-term ratings of the Bank remain Stable.
-TD’s Intrinsic Assessment (IA) and Support Assessment continue to be AA (low) and SA2, respectively, reflecting the expectation of timely, systemic support from the Government of Canada (rated AAA with a Stable trend by DBRS).
-The SA2 designation results in one notch of uplift from the IA to the Long-Term Issuer Rating.
-However, following the finalization of the Canadian Bank Recapitalization Regime, DBRS eventually expects to remove the uplift from systemic support.
-This will be actioned once a sufficient level of bail-inable senior debt is issued, thereby providing an adequate buffer for non-bail-inable obligations, which is then expected to offset the removal of systemic support.
+TD’s Long-Term Issuer Rating is composed of an Intrinsic Assessment (IA) of AA and a Support Assessment (SA) of SA2, which reflects the expectation of timely systemic support from the Government of Canada (rated AAA with a Stable trend by DBRS).
+The SA2 designation results in a one-notch uplift to the Long-Term Issuer Rating.
+Under the new Canadian Bank Recapitalization Regime, DBRS expects to eventually remove the uplift from systemic support once the Bank has issued a sufficient level of bail-inable senior debt, which would thereby provide an adequate buffer for non-bail-inable obligations and is then expected to offset the removal of systemic support.

 Important Note: NVCC preferred shares have a lower credit rating than other TD Bank preferred share issues.
 DBRS assigned the NVCC Preferred Shares Series 16 a rating equal to the Bank’s intrinsic assessment less four rating notches because the Series 14 has only an Office of the Superintendent of Financial Institutions (OSFI)-compliant non-viable contingent capital (NVCC) trigger, which is consistent with the OSFI requirements for NVCC instruments, and no additional triggers.